LiBoHanse/MemeFinder/README.md

 # MemeFinder2
-# By Bohan Li and Jeremy Shaffar
+ By Bohan Li (bohanli3) and Jeremy Shaffar (shaffar3)
 # MemeFinder2 app
-# Makes Pictures searchable by text when import button is pressed
+Search the customizable description to find the desired image.
-# Implements Android's share feature
+Implements Android's share feature